samg123/torsional_wave_visualisation/README.md

 #####Examples

-Included in this repository is an example data set (example_vel.txt and example_time.txt) and an example movie of each style of animation for this data (in the output_torsional folder).
-The data is a simple gaussian wave travelling outwards.
+Included in this repository is an example data set (simple gaussian pulse) and a dataset presented in figure 3 of Cox et al (2014).
+A movie of each style of animation for the data is provided in the output_torsional folder.

-If you have any questions or find any bugs feel free to contact me at ee12sg@leeds.ac.uk
+If you have any questions or find any bugs, feel free to contact me at ee12sg@leeds.ac.uk

+#####Reference
+G. A. Cox, P. W. Livermore, J. E. Mound; Forward models of torsional waves: dispersion and geometric effects.
+Geophys J Int 2014; 196 (3): 1311-1329. doi: 10.1093/gji/ggt414